- Code IDEC8081

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-This book, however, will not provide full reference of the material covered in this course.
-The course material will also draw on the following three books supplemented by journal articles, book chapters, and technical papers on the relevant issues.
+This book, however, will not provide the full reference of the materials covered in this course.
+The course material will also draw on the following books supplemented by journal articles and book chapters on the relevant issues.

 Tuition fees are for the academic year indicated at the top of the page.